Eli Banana: University of Virginia

 The Mystic Order of Eli Banana was founded at the University of Virginia on November 30, 1878.
 Its purpose was to make its members leaders in the university community and to "create an association of congenial spirits among the students."
 Its founders wanted a "social leadership club" that was not the typical Greek letter fraternity.
 It was considered an honorary social society.

 The Washington Star reported, "There was a big crowd of devil-may-care young men [at the University of Virginia], most of them with plenty of money, and they made Charlottesville and Albemarle fairly hum.
 These kindred spirits formed a society, which took the name of 'Eli Banana.'"
 In April 1874, Eli Banana had a boat crew that was training for the state competition.

 By 1887, Eli Banana was the most powerful student organization on campus.
 It dominated the Jefferson Society and the Football Board and their semiformal affairs were reported to "outclass" those of the fraternities".
 Although noted for recruiting the best students on campus, the society also became infamous for its "drunken revelry", "bacchanalian" Easter dance, and pranks, including its members interrupting a church service with a drunken performance of their drinking song.

 In 1894, the university's faculty required Eli Banana's members to sever their ties with the organization in writing before matriculating; this action was in response to complaints from both on and off the campus.
 However, the society simply changed its name to Peter Magill and continued its operations with the same membership structure.
 The university's board of visitors allowed it to reconstitute as Eli Banana in 1897.

 Symbols and traditions

 Eli Banana is known as a ribbon society because its members wore organizational ribbons on their lapels.
 Its apocryphal lore says that its name came from "the Japanese Order of Eli Banana, to which only citizens of the highest rank were admitted."
-It student leader is called the Grand Banana.
+Its student leader is called the Grand Banana.

 In the 1970s, the society's initiation included hooded men on campus who placed a cape over the shoulders and head of the initiate, followed by placing a bottle of wine to his lips and chanting:Eli!
 Eli!
 I yell like hell – Eli!